-1. Open a box of the CLS and initialize its Empty

-- 2. Select an item from BPS while maximizing the used space of the considered EMS and item

-- 3. Determine the item orientation by the minimal margin method

-- 4. Place the item into the box

-- 5. Update Empty Maximal Spaces (EMSs)

-- 6. If the next item fits into an EMS, go to Step 2

-- 7. Else open the next box, go to Step 1

-- 8. Repeat until all items are packed
+- 1. Open a box of the CLS and initialize its Empty Maximal Space (EMS) as the size of the selected box - 2.
+Select an item from BPS while maximizing the used space of the considered EMS and item - 3.
+Determine the item orientation by the minimal margin method - 4.
+Place the item into the box - 5.
+Update Empty Maximal Spaces (EMSs) - If the next item fits into an EMS, go to Step 2 6. - Else open the next box, go to Step 1 - Repeat until all items are packed